 Dame Janet Gaymer is an eminent employment lawyer with both public and private sector experience.

-Dame Janet is a Non-Executive member of the House of Commons Commission and Chair of the House of Commons Administration Estimate and Members Estimate Audit Committees.
+Dame Janet is a Non-Executive member of the House of Commons Commission and Chair of the House of Commons Administration Estimate Audit and Risk Assurance Committee and Members Estimate Audit Committee.
 From September 2013 she was a non-Executive member of the Management Board of the House of Commons before becoming the Acting Chair of the Management Board in September 2014, pending the implementation of governance changes in the House of Commons in 2015.
 She served as an Independent Lay member of the Speaker’s Committee for the Independent Parliamentary Standards Authority between 2011 and 2016.

 She is a member of the Advisory Board of Excello Law Limited.